 - Increase production of saliva.
 Drugs such as pilocarpine (Salagen) and cevimeline (Evoxac) can increase the production of saliva, and sometimes tears.
 Side effects may include sweating, abdominal pain, flushing and increased urination.

 - Address specific complications.
 If you develop arthritis symptoms, you may benefit from nonsteroidal anti-inflammatory drugs (NSAIDs) or other arthritis medications.
+Prescription eyedrops may be needed if over-the-counter drops aren't helpful.
 Yeast infections in the mouth should be treated with antifungal medications.

-- Treat system-wide symptoms.
+- Treat systemwide symptoms.
 Hydroxychloroquine (Plaquenil), a drug designed to treat malaria, is often helpful in treating Sjogren's syndrome.
-Drugs that suppress the immune system, such as methotrexate or cyclosporine, may also be prescribed.
+Drugs that suppress the immune system, such as methotrexate, also may be prescribed.

 To relieve dry eyes, you may consider undergoing a minor surgical procedure to seal the tear ducts that drain tears from your eyes (punctal occlusion).
 Collagen or silicone plugs are inserted into the ducts for a temporary closure.
 Collagen plugs eventually dissolve, but silicone plugs stay in place until they fall out or are removed.
 Alternatively, your doctor may use a laser to permanently seal your tear ducts.